nikkhil160/nikhil/clsn0wc32000308ktg3ehck67.md

 # Summary

-This article covers all the basics from Facebook Ads, Google Ads, Email Marketing to the advanced options like tracking, and customer support.
+This Shopify Marketing Checklist covers all the basics from Facebook Ads, Google Ads, Klaviyo Email Marketing to the advanced options like tracking, and customer support.
 It is intended for small business owners that are starting a new e-commerce business.
-I tried to cover all the important things in the checklist.
+I tried to cover all the important things in the marketing checklist.

 [![](https://cdn.hashnode.com/res/hashnode/image/upload/v1708498833090/51896579-96bf-4346-b965-4cc61e68f907.png align="center")](https://calendly.com/nikhil-pro/30min?utm_source=post_cta_new&utm_medium=nikhil.pro&utm_campaign=free&month=2022-08)